Auriana/TWEB_Project1/DIMMI.md

 ### 4.1 The landing page

-The landing page introduce Dimmi's concept and main featutes.
+The landing page introduce Dimmi's concept and main features.
 Plus, it allows the user to directly log in.

 ### 4.2 Sign up page